darrpama/SQL2_Info21_v1.0-2/README.md

 Parameters: nickname of the person being checked, checker's nickname, task name, [P2P check status]( #check-status), time. \
 If the status is "start", add a record in the Checks table (use today's date). \
 Add a record in the P2P table. \
-If the status is "start", specify the record just added as a check, otherwise specify the check with the latest (by time) unfinished P2P step.
+If the status is "start", specify the record just added as a check, otherwise specify the check with the unfinished P2P step.

 ##### 2) Write a procedure for adding checking by Verter
 Parameters: nickname of the person being checked, task name, [Verter check status](#check-status), time. \